Steve Mower - November 2019

 2. Once you have determined your reading glasses strength, use the chart below to determine your computer distance strength.

 NOTE; The computer strength powers listed are for screen distances of arm's length (approx 18 inches).
 If your screen is closer than arm's length you can opt for the next step higher power.
 BTW, see tip 2 above.
-You can do this test for each eye individually.
+(Note: You can test each eye individually by covering one eye with a piece of paper.
+Keep both eyes open though)

 [DISCLAIMER: The resulting reading strengths, if the instructions are followed carefully, should be accurate.
 However, there is no substitute for an eye exam from an Optometrist or Ophthalmologist.
 You may require a correction for astigmatism for example...]